-Since 2008, Samantha has been an NED with the global energy and No 1 renewable energy company Iberdrola headquartered in Madrid.
-As Chair of the Board committee with responsibility for ESG, compliance and non-financial risk for over eight years, she has helped drive and shape Iberdrola’s international leading role as a purpose-led sustainable energy company.
+Since 2008, Samantha has been a NED with the global energy and No. 1 renewable energy company Iberdrola headquartered in Madrid.
+As Chair of the Board committee with responsibility for ESG, compliance, and non-financial risk for over eight years, she has helped drive and shape Iberdrola’s international leading role as a purpose-led sustainable energy company.

 Samantha joined the Board of Scottish Water in 2017 and is Chair of the Remuneration Committee.
 She is also Chair of the critically acclaimed string orchestra, the Scottish Ensemble and has guided the company through a period of significant transformation in programming and offering to audiences in the UK and internationally.
 In 2021 she was appointed to the Board of Directors at The James Hutton Institute, an interdisciplinary scientific research institute in Scotland focused on crops, soils and land use and environmental research.
 Samantha is also a member of the Advisory Board for the MSc in Management at Imperial College, and previously served as Vice-Chair of the business-led 2020 leadership group on Climate Change in Scotland for six years.

 Earlier in her career, Samantha spent nearly four years as a policy advisor on the Economic and Monetary Affairs Committee in the European Parliament and nine years as CEO of Scottish Business in the Community.
 She took up her first NED position in 2000 on the board of a youth employability charity, was appointed to the Advisory Board of Scottish Power in 2007 and has held a range of pro-bono board positions over the last 20 years.